 First Time User?
 Enroll now.

-Home > Health Library > Childbirth: Pudendal and Paracervical Blocks
+Home > Health Library > Childbirth: Pudendal Block

-To relieve pain associated with the second (pushing) stage of labor, an injection called a pudendal block can be given through the vaginal wall and into the pudendal nerve in the pelvis, numbing the area between the vagina and anus (perineum).
-Pudendal blocks do not relieve the pain of contractions.
+To relieve pain during the second (pushing) stage of labor, an injection called a pudendal block can be given through the vaginal wall and into the pudendal nerve in the pelvis.
+This numbs the area between the vagina and anus.
+It doesn't relieve the pain of contractions.

-A pudendal block works quickly, is easily administered, and does not affect the baby.
-It is given shortly before delivery.
-But it cannot be used if the baby's head is too far down in the birth canal (vagina).
+A pudendal block works fast, is easily given, and doesn't affect the baby.
+It's given shortly before delivery.
+But it can't be used if the baby's head is too far down in the birth canal (vagina).

 Current as of:

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineAdam Husney MD - Family MedicineJohn M. Freedman MD - Anesthesiology